mblackman/sol2_ImGui_Bindings/README.md

 Welcome to the sol2 ImGui bindings.
 I spent my time making these over the last few days.
-I hope you think they are useful as there's no others to my knowledge.
+I hope you think they are useful as there are no others to my knowledge.

 Enjoy!